 - Click Next in the Document Schema Wizard to configure Auto-Filing.

-The rules for setting field mask values based on the type of metadata field being used in a particular section of the naming structure can be found in the table below.
+The rules for setting field mask values based on the type of profile field being used can be found in the table below.

 |9||Optional digit placeholder.|